05/16/2013

 A new leading figure of the European research field on African churches

-Remember Annalisa Butticci’s name (picture left) : as the Padova International Conference on Pentecostalism reaches its end today, she’s the one to be praised (along with her mentor Enzo Pace) for boosting studies on Pentecostal and immigrant churches in Latin Europe.
+Remember Annalisa Butticci’s name : as the Padova International Conference on Pentecostalism reaches its end today, she’s the one to be praised (along with her mentor Enzo Pace) for boosting studies on Pentecostal and immigrant churches in Latin Europe.

 After having completed her Ph.D in Sociology and Methodology for Social Science Research from the Catholic University of Milan (Italy), she conducted an ambitious field work, both in Nigerian immigrant churches and in Nigeria (she spent 8 months in Lagos), and she just achieved an amazing task in organizing such a large and successful conference in Padova.
 (Click to continue)

-Publié dans Current News, Evangelicals Charismatics Pentecostals | Lien permanent | Commentaires (0) | Tags : padova, university of padova, annalisa butticci, france, italy, enzo pace, pentecostals, nigeria, nigerian churches |
+Publié dans Current News, Evangelicals Charismatics Pentecostals | Lien permanent | Commentaires (0) | Tags : padova, university of padova, annalisa butticci, france, italy, enzo pace, pentecostals, nigeria, nigerian churches | Facebook | |

 06/08/2012